marcosvbras/udacity-nd109-project-one/README.md

-# [In Progress] Project 1: Explore bicycle sharing data on United States
+# [In Progress] Project 1: Explore Chicago Bikeshare Data

 This is an evaluative test for Udacity's Nanadegree: Artificial Intelligence Programming with Python.